 When life hands you lemons, make Matcha Lemonade!
 This is a bold green take on old-fashioned lemonade, with fragrant, grassy matcha deliciousness dissolved into every sweet, slightly mouth-puckering, citrusy sip!

-Move over matcha lattes, because there's a new, refreshing summer drink coming on through and it will wake your mouth up in the best possible way!
+Move over matcha lattes, because there's a new, refreshing Matcha Lemonade drink coming on through and it will wake your mouth up in the best possible way on hot summer days!

 Trust me on this one and repeat after me:

 This bold green lemonade drink is very quick and easy to make.
 Here's exactly what you need: